-Each class meeting will require you to prepare a reading and a writing assignment.
+Each week will require you to prepare a reading and a writing assignment.
 See the Assignment Schedule below for details.
 Click on the author designators for study guide questions to help you focus on the key concepts.
 Click on the Preview and Project designators for specific details on the writing assignments.

 In addition to the ongoing reading and writing assignments, each of you will give a formal presentation at some point in the course.
 Click on the link to presentations for details.